 An air intake damper is typically used with an internal or external vertical flue installation.
 Because of the height of the vertical flue, a natural draft effect is created.
-During times when the GARN[®] WHS unit is not being fired and the tank is hot, air will be drawn from the air inlet hood, through the unit, and out of the flue.
+During times when the GARN® WHS unit is not being fired and the tank is hot, air will be drawn from the air inlet hood, through the unit, and out of the flue.
 Without an air intake damper, a significant draft effect can rapidly remove heat from the tank.
-In all vertical flue configurations, installation of an air intake damper is advised.
+In all vertical flue configurations, installation of an air intake damper is required.

-INSTALLING THE AIR INTAKE DAMPER
+INSTALLING THE AIR INTAKE DAMPER - REFER TO THE NOTE FOUND ON PAGE 18